 Submissions should not exceed the indicated number of pages, including any diagrams and references.

-The accepted papers and the material generated during the meeting will be available on the workshop website.
 It is planned to publish the proceedings with Springer in their Communications in Computer and Information Science series (final approval pending), and index them on DBLP and Scopus.
 Authors of selected papers may be invited to submit an extended version in a journal special issue.

 - Ludovico Boratto, Eurecat - Centre Tecnológic de Catalunya (Spain)